johngrahamreynolds/johngrahamreynolds/README.md

 🏧 I’m working ...

+      🐂🏜️⛲️ To complete my MS at the University of Texas at Austin

       👨‍💻👨‍🔬👷‍♂️ Professionally as a Machine Learning and Data Engineer

       🧵⚛️📓 To type up solutions and notes on String Theory, Pure Mathematics, Generative AI, Quantum Computing, and more